ModanwalPriti06/JAVA-NOTES-TRICKY/README.md

 ##  Arrays, Searching & Sorting, Collection, Stack, Queue, Linklist, Hashmap, Tree, Graph, Recursion, DP
+- Jagged Array - in which array where number of column is not fix.

 | **Leetcode No.**             | **Use Case**                      |